raspberrypilearning/gpio-music-box/worksheet.md

     password: raspberry
     ```

-1. Boot to the desktop with the command `startx`.
+1. Boot to the desktop with the command `startx`

 1. Open LXTerminal from the desktop.

 1. Type the command `ls` and you should see the files and folders in your home directory.

-1. There should be a folder called `music-box`.
-If this is not the case, please follow the instructions in the [setup page](setup.md).
+1. Create a new folder called `musicbox` with the following command:

+    ```bash
+    mkdir musicbox
+    ```

-1. Enter the folder with `cd music-box`.
+1. Enter the folder with `cd musicbox`

-1. Type `ls` and you should see a `sounds` folder.
+    We're going to need some sample sound files for this project so we'll use the ones from Sonic Pi.

+1. Make a copy of Sonic Pi's sound samples folder with the following command:

+    ```bash
+    cp -r /opt/sonic-pi/etc/samples/ .
+    ```

+    This will copy the samples folder (`-r` means *recursively* which means all the files and folders inside the folder) to your `musicbox` folder.

-1. Type `ls sounds` and you should see the example sound files.
+1. Type `ls samples` and you'll see a list of `.wav` audo files.

-1. Create a new Python file with `touch music-box.py`.
+1. Create a new Python file with `touch musicbox.py`.

-1. Open the Python file in IDLE with the command `sudo idle music-box.py &`.
+1. Open the Python file in IDLE with the command `sudo idle musicbox.py &`.

     This opens the Python application IDLE with superuser permissions, as you'll need these to use GPIO.